joseftw/JOS.TypedArgs/README.md

 # JOS.TypedArgs
 Binds the provided args string[] in the Main method of a Console Application to a typed class.
 ###Usage
-Add a class with all of your expected paramters as properties like this
+Create a class with all of your expected paramters as properties like this

 ```csharp
 public class TypedArguments